 As a sidecar (in the same pod) with Citrix ADC CPX in the Kubernetes cluster.
 The sidecar controller is only responsible for the associated Citrix ADC CPX within the same pod.
 This mode is used in dual-tier or cloud) topologies.

-The helm charts for the Citrix ingress controller are available on Helm Hub.
+The helm charts for the Citrix ingress controller are available on Artifact Hub.

 When you deploy using the Helm charts, you can use a